dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

      otherwise go back to loop

 execute:
-     (re-)execute tx-j
+     (re-)execute TXj
-     if the tx-j write-set contains locations not marked ABORTED nextValidation.setMin(j+1)
+     if the TXj write-set contains locations not marked ABORTED nextValidation.setMin(j+1)
 ```

-S-4 lets re-validations of tx-k, k > j,  proceed early while preserving **VALID(j, k)**: if a tx-k validation reads an `ABORTED` value, it has to wait; and if it reads a value which is not marked `ABORTED` and the j re-execution overwrites it, the tx-k will be forced to revalidate again.
+S-4 lets re-validations of TXk, k > j,  proceed early while preserving **VALID(j, k)**: if a TXk validation reads an `ABORTED` value, it has to wait; and if it reads a value which is not marked `ABORTED` and the j re-execution overwrites it, the TXk will be forced to revalidate again.

 S-4 enables essentially unbounded parallelism.
 It reflects more-or-less faithfully the [Block-STM](https://arxiv.org/pdf/2203.06871.pdf) approach; for details, see the paper (note, the description above uses different names from the paper, e.g., `ABORTED` replaces “ESTIMATE”, `nextPrelimExecution` replaces “execution_idx”, `nextValidation` replaces “validation_idx”).
 Block-STM has been implemented within the Diem blockchain core ([https://github.com/diem/](https://github.com/diem/)) and evaluated on synthetic transaction workloads, yielding over 17x speedup on 32 cores under low/modest contention.